sjgray/CBMFontUtil/README.md

 	* Split to Font Pairs....
 256 Characters
 	* Split to Font Sets.....
 512 Characters
 	* Split to Font Sets.....
 1024 Characters

+* Export to ASM...
+	Creates an assembler .ASM file with .BYTE directives using HEX ($xx) or Binary (%xxxxxxxx) formatted bytes from the source file.

 * Expand to 8x16 pixels
 	Adds 8 blank rows to expand an 8x8 chr to 8x16.